In physics, energy is defined as the amount of work that can be performed by force, whereas power is defined as the rate at which work is performed.

 Different forms of power could be electric power, which is the rate at which electrical energy is transferred by a circuit, human power, and optical power.

-edit Transformation OF Energy
+Transformation of Energy

 Various devices can be used to convert one form of energy into another.
 For instance, a battery converts chemical to electric energy, chemical explosion converts chemical energy in to kinetic and thermal energy and so on.
 Power cannot be converted or transformed.

-edit Measuring Energy vs Power
+Measuring Energy vs. Power

 Although it is not possible to directly measure energy, the work done can be defined and measured.
 The methods involves using a calorimeter, which measures the heat absorbed or released in chemical reactions or physical changes, thermometer, which measures temperature or bolometer that is employed to measure the intensity of radiation.
 Energy generated can be stored whereas power cannot.